"When little people are overwhelmed by big emotions it is our job to share our calm, not join the chaos."

 - Consider the views and motives of others.

-- Recognize that a personal frame of reference can change by gaining new information and reviewing ideas.
+- Recognise that a personal frame of reference can change by gaining new information and reviewing ideas.

 - Feel secure enough to explore insecurities, mistakes, questions and difficulties to learn from experience.